"Based on the C3, the stylish, three-door Citroen DS3 is more exciting to drive and luxurious."

-The DS3 is a premium supermini from Citroen that rivals the MINI and Alfa Romeo MiTo.
-It's based on the C3, but has a more upmarket interior and exciting driving experience.
-Engines range from an efficient, road tax-exempt 89bhp diesel to a 1.6-litre petrol turbo that produces 155bhp.
-There's also a range-topping DS3 Racing, but only 200 were sold in the UK.
-All cars get a stylish and modern interior, and the DS3 is a fine all-rounder.
+The Citroen DS3 is the French manufacturer's challenge to the Alfa Romeo MiTo and MINI Cooper superminis.
+Based on the standard Citroen C3, the DS3 has a classier interior and offers a much more exuberant driving experience.
+The available engines range from an efficient, road tax-exempt 89bhp diesel to a 1.6-litre petrol turbo that produces 153bhp.
+There was also a top-of-the-range Citroen DS3 Racing, but only 200 were sold in the UK, so good luck getting your hands on of those.

 The interior is modern and stylish, reflecting the DS3's clearly excellent all-round performance.
 The Citroen DS3 is available in four main specifications – entry-level DSign, mid-range DStyle, the self-explanatory DSport and top-of-the-range Ultra Prestige.

 The DS3 is more economical and efficient than it was, with the 1.6-litre DStyle e-HDi Airdream now returning 78.5mpg in combined fuel economy and emitting an annual road tax-exempt 91g/km.
 Even the Ultra Prestige 153bhp 1.6-litre THP petrol models can return 47.1mpg and emit a decent 135g/km, which is good for a performance model and means only £155 in road tax a year.
 We’d avoid the automatic gearbox simply because it pushes the CO2 emissions too high, with the 1.6-litre VTi emitting 150g/km.